 \\ Participants are also told that this may not happen immediately as data is made available to researchers in a series of releases; we anticipate that new releases will be made on a quarterly basis.
-Their data will not be included in new releases but there could be a period of up to three months when their data are included in the current release of the data.
+Their data will not be included in new releases but there could be a period of up to six months (factoring in preparation time) when their data could be included in the current release of the data after withdrawal.

-Participants who do not have internet access will contact the Our Future Health support team by telephone to request a withdrawal form.
-Once received and verified, an approved member of the team will make the required changes in the database and, where appropriate, initiate data deletion and sample destruction.
+Participants who do not have internet access will contact the Our Future Health support team to request a withdrawal form.
+Once verified, an approved member of the team will make the required changes in the database and, where appropriate, initiate data deletion and sample destruction.